Sky Murder: Plot

 Old friend Cortland Grand summons private detective Nick Carter and his friend "Beeswax" Bartholomew to Washington for as meeting with Senator Monrose, who heads a committee investigating subversive groups in the U.S. Nick turns down the Senator's request to assist his committee, and flies back to New York on Cortland's personal aircraft.
 Joining Nick on the flight are six beautiful models accompanied by their chaperone, detective Christine Cross, and Andrew Hendon, a polo star suspected of being a spy.

-Upon landing, Hendon is discovered murdered with a nail file belonging to model Pat Evens, in his throat.
-More ominously, three spies wait on the landing strip are intent on silencing Pat and getting in the cockpit, they strangle the pilot.
+Upon landing, Hendon is discovered murdered, with a nail file belonging to model Pat Evens in his throat.
+More ominously, three spies waiting on the landing strip are intent on silencing Pat and, getting into the cockpit, they strangle the pilot.
 Nick take over, bringing the passengers to Cortland's country house, where he interrogates Pat when machine gun fire hits the house.
 Bartholomew is dressed in Pat's robes to fool the killers, allowing Nick and Pat to make a getaway.

 After leaving in the sheriff's car, Nick and Pat are arrested.
 When they are locked up, the spies plant a bomb with Pat and Nick again narrowly missing being killed.
 They take refuge in Cortland's New York apartment where Pat tells Nick that the spies had been threatening to kill her father, held captive in Europe.
 As Pat confesses, Bartholomew and Christine trace the spies to their hideout behind a printer's shop, but they are taken prisoner.

-Sending Pat to stay in a small hotel, Nick contacts Senator Monrose and realizes that Cortland is likely the leader of the third column spies.
-Nick locates Bartholomew by following his bees butd when he goes to rescue his assistant, Kathe, one of Cortland's spies, kidnaps Pat.
+Sending Pat to stay in a small hotel, Nick contacts Senator Monrose and realizes that Cortland is likely the leader of the fifth column spies.
+Nick locates Bartholomew by following his bees but when he goes to rescue his assistant, Kathe, one of Cortland's spies, kidnaps Pat.

 After rescuing Bartholomew and Christine, Nick alerts the police, who arrest the spies and free Pat.
 Setting a trap for Cortland, Nick and the Senator board his aircraft, and after Nick tricks him into a confession, Cortland dies in a shootout.